-Earlier this year, I waxed poetic about the possibility of Samsung bringing the Exynos processor to all its phones (opens in new tab).
+Last year, I waxed poetic about the possibility of Samsung bringing the Exynos processor to all its phones (opens in new tab).
 After all, Samsung had just completed a multi-year redesign with none other than AMD, the kings of performance-per-watt on the X86 side of things.
 They even touted ray-tracing as a major feature of the new Exynos 2200 line, getting our hopes up for one beast of a processor.

 Turns out, not even AMD could save Exynos from itself.
 Over the years, the International Exynos-powered models of Samsung phones were often the worst model to buy, while comparable Qualcomm-powered models often performed better, ran cooler, and had better battery life.

 This year, it's time for Exynos to go the way of the Dodo.
 You've tried again and again, Samsung, and I think it's about high time you gave up the ghost.